Syscoin is a decentralized marketplace, so that users can securely and reliably buy and sell any items they wish.

 Press 'Withdraw' on the top menu.

-In the box labelled 'Enter the recipient's address below' paste the Bitcoin wallet address we just copied from Livecoin.
+In the box labelled 'Enter the recipient's address below' paste the Ethereum wallet address we just copied from Binance.

 Once you've looked everything over, click the check box to confirm you've double checked everything is correct.

 You will be asked for a 2-factor authentication number.